Flamaros/cpp-includes-graph/README.md

 * Resolve macro language conditions (only if the user set some defines)
 * Directly invoke dot binary to generate the image
 * Parallelize per project
+* Do we need to factorize parsers?
+It seems to be possible to make a generic tokenizer that takes languages definitions as parameters,...
+* Improve feedbacks (notably for the command line and configuration file)